 In fiscal year 2007 the District received a loan for \$400,000 from the County's Risk Management Fund to assist with necessary capital improvements.
-The loan required annual payments of \$94,314 for principal and interest at 5.75%.
-The term of the loan was five years and the first two payments were made in fiscal years 2008 and 2009.
-In fiscal year 2010 two more payments were made.
-The final payment was made in fiscal year 2011.
+The term of the loan is five years and the first two payments were made in fiscal years 2008 and 2009.
+The loan requires annual payments of \$94,314 for principal and interest at 5.75%.
 The loan obligations outstanding at year-end are as follows:

-Purpose Interest Rates Amount Business-type activities 5.75% \$ 103,271
+Purpose Interest Rates Amount Business-type activities 5.75% \$ 253,271

-A Component Unit of Multnomah County, Oregon Notes to Basic Financial Statements June 30, 2010 and 2009
+A Component Unit of Multnomah County, Oregon Notes to Basic Financial Statements June 30, 2009 and 2008